Bromyard Youth Voices: a rural community at a crossroads

 The project reveals several pressing issues and areas of concern directly affecting the lifestyles, wellbeing, and experiences of children and young people growing up in Bromyard today.

-In this core section of the report, we set out critical insights, key findings by age group, reflections when comparing age group data sets, and put forward 15 actionable recommendations for Bromyard leaders and young people to progress together.
+We set out critical insights, key findings by age group, reflections when comparing age group data sets, and conclude with 15 actionable recommendations for Bromyard leaders and young people to progress together.

-Findings can be broken down into nine areas:
+Young people’s insights can be broken down into nine areas:

 Lack of activities and clubs, especially sports (free or low cost) available for young people